Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 And what this committee has been trying to do for the last year and a half is to chill the federal government from monitoring what is going on on social media.

-When you look at what Tucker Carlson and some of these other folks on Fox do, it is very clearly incitement of violence.
+When you look at what Tucker Carlson and some of these other folks on Fox do, it is very, very clearly incitement of violence.

 Very clearly incitement of violence.

-I believe that when it comes to broadcast television, like Fox News, these are subject to federal law, federal regulation in terms of what's allowed on air and what isn't.
+I believe that when it comes to broadcast television like Fox News, these are subject to federal law, federal regulation in terms of what's allowed on air and what isn't.

-The party who is protesting.
+The party of free speech, the party who is protesting.

 I like that John Kerry was talking about inaccurate predictions, this sort of end of climate change here.

-He was saying we'd all be underwater by now if his predictions were correct.
+He's saying we'd all be underwater by now if his predictions were correct.

 Is he taking any of those back?